MicrosoftDocs/winapps-winrt-api/microsoft.applicationmodel.resources/knownresourcequalifiername.md

 ## -description

-Contains recommended names for common resource qualifiers such as language, system theme, and display scale.
+Contains names for common resource qualifiers such as language, system theme, and display scale.

 ## -remarks